Sky-Captain-13/foundry/luminous/README.md

 Provides a lighter take on the Foundry UI with less transparency and the use of cooler colors.

 ## Patch Notes
+### Version 0.0.7
+* Foundry version compatibility update to 0.7.9
+* Minor updates to CSS

 ### Version 0.0.6
 * Version compatibility update to 0.7.8
 * Major rework of the CSS